 This complicated mouthful is not really that complex.
 It refers to those abstract contemporary scents which were popularized with Narciso for Her by Narciso Rodriguez.
 They give a mysterious aura that is both clean and suggestive, and has a vague floral element you can’t really place, like imaginary flowers from Mars, and for that reason perfectly unisex.
-Silver Musk (Nasomatto) has that silvery sheen we associate with cool notes such as iris, freesia and clean musk.
+Yesterday Haze (Imaginary Authors) is a superb example of this category.

 A field of blossoming wild flowers is probably one of the most evocative and romantically innocent images one can think of.
 Green elements only aid this nostalgic feeling.
 A classic fragrant specimen is Diorissimo, the great lily of the valley scent built on the green sweetness of the molecule hydroxycitronellol.
-A perfect and natural contemporary example is Ealing Green (4160), with its grassy ambience around the note of violets and roses, is like a stroll in the herb and flower gardens of Walpole Park where the founder of the brand met her husband-to-be.
+A perfect contemporary example is Antonia by Puredistance.

 A handful of flowers have a spicy element to their aroma, such as carnation or freesia, and this is often beautifully highlighted with the addition of actual spices in the formula.
-Cloves, cinnamon and caraway enhance these qualities, such as in the seductive 1876 Mata Hara (Histoires de Parfums), fittingly inspired by the infamous dancer spy.
+Cloves, cinnamon and pepper enhance these qualities.
+Oeillet Louis XV is an unmissable spicy Carnation scent from Oriza L Legrand.